 26. Risk: The Contractor fails to fulfil the requirements of the contract, leading to increased costs to the City through re-tendering.

-Likelihood Consequence Rating Insignificant Unlikely Low Action/Strategy a) Corporate scorecard confirms financial viability of contractor. b) Formal and detailed Qualitative criteria within Tender minimise risk. c) The contractor's performance for the duration of the contract will be monitored and areas of improvement communicated accordingly.
+Consequence Likelihood Rating Insignificant Unlikely Low

+- a) Corporate scorecard confirms financial viability of contractor. - b) Formal and detailed Qualitative criteria within Tender minimise risk. - c) The contractor's performance for the duration of the contract will be monitored and areas of improvement communicated accordingly. - 27.
 Risk: Contractor unable to attend to urgent work in a timely manner which results in a safety risk.

-Consequence Likelihood Rating

-Significant Possible High
+Consequence Likelihood Rating Significant Possible High

-Action/Strategy

-a) Embedding contractual mechanisms to ensure response to

-emergency situations has been agreed to.

-b) The capacity of the organization to respond was associated as part
+- a) Embedding contractual mechanisms to ensure response to emergency situations has been agreed to. - b) The capacity of the organization to respond was assessed as part of the qualitative assessment.